shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

-# The struggle and resolution of HTML templating
+# Struggles with HTML templating

 We hope to cover a surprising idea about HTML templating by discussing some of its problems and existing solutions.